Access For All

 Access By Design: Faculty ADA Awareness (video)

-This 16-minute video created by Dr. Luanne Fose, for the Center for Teaching Learning and Technology (CTLT), provides an overview of accessibility at Cal Poly, CSU Policy, and the student experience.
+This 16-minute video created by Dr. Luanne Fose, Tonia Malone and others, for the Center for Teaching Learning and Technology (CTLT), provides an overview of accessibility at Cal Poly, CSU Policy, and the student experience.

 "It is the policy of the CSU to make information technology resources and services accessible to all CSU students, faculty, staff and the general public regardless of disability."
 (California State University Accessible Technology Initiative)

 The CSU's Accessible Technology Initiative sets goals for all campuses in three core areas: Web, procurement, and instructional materials (detailed in this memo from the Chancellor's Office).
 At Cal Poly, the CTLT has responsibility for the third accessibility component: instructional materials.